Hood Leads the Chase

 Hood was gone.
 Out of her crew of 1,418 men, only three, Midshipman William Dundas, Able Seaman Robert Tilburn and Signalman Ted Briggs remained: Midshipman Dundas had escaped the Compass Platform by kicking out one of the starboard windows.
 He squeezed through to safety just as the sea reached him.
 Moments earlier, Ted Briggs had exited the Compass Platform by the starboard side door.
 As Ted reached the door, the Squadron Navigator, Commander John Warrand, smiled and selflessly moved aside and gestured for him to leave first.
 Though he was sure that Commanders Warrand and Gregson had also made it outside, he was never to see either of them again.
 As Ted climbed down the ladder ways, the sea overtook him.
 He came to the surface a short time later.
 Meanwhile, on Hood’s port forward shelter deck, Able Seaman Bob Tilburn escaped by climbing down onto the forecastle deck and diving into the sea.
 He narrowly missed being fatally trapped by Hood’s plunging superstructure.
 After being dragged down some distance, he freed himself and reached the surface.

 There was absolutely no trace of the other 1,415 crewmen alive or dead.
-Of Hood herself, all that remained on the surface was a morass of floating debris and an oil slick 4inch deep.
+Of Hood herself, all that remained on the surface was a morass of floating debris (to include a Royal Marine's hat and a file container) and an oil slick 4 inches deep.
 Fire flickered here and there among the debris.

 Why Such a Heavy Loss of Life?